Victor Mitchell: 2008 legislative session

 In the 2008 session of the Colorado General Assembly, Mitchell sat on the House Business Affairs and Labor Committee and the Legislative Audit Committee.

 After joining with moderate Republicans to criticize an executive order issued by Colorado Governor Bill Ritter allowing collective bargaining for state workers, Mitchell unsuccessfully attempted to amend a Republican proposal for punishing striking public employees to moderate fines; both his amendment and the Republican version of the proposal failed in committee.
 Mitchell criticized the Democratic version of the bill for not having sufficiently high penalties for striking state employees.

 Mitchell has also proposed legislation to require students to pass a high school proficiency exam before graduating, and to enhance the ability of the state to inspect public school buildings by giving the Division of Oil and Public Safety the power to delegate building inspections to other parties, a measure which passed the state house.

 Retiring from legislature

 Citing business responsibilities and frustration with advancing legislation while a member of the minority party in the legislature, Mitchell announced in January 2008 that he did not intend to seek re-election to a second term.
 Carole Murray succeeded him in the District 45 House seat.

 2011 Election

 Mitchell formed and self-funded a campaign committee–Save Colorado Jobs–to oppose Democratic State Senator Rollie Heath's Prop 103 that would have raised both the state sales and income taxes to help fund education.
 It would have been the largest tax increase in Colorado history at that time.
 Prop 103 was defeated by a wide margin, 64% NO to 36% YES.

+2018 Election

+Mitchell unsuccessful ran for Governor of Colorado in the 2018 Colorado gubernatorial election.
+During the primaries, he attempted to sell himself as a "serial entrepreneur".
+He was defeated by a large margin in the Republican primaries by Walker Stapleton, with 151,585 votes to 239,861.